 The equipment you need to stream on Twitch

-Several devices, equipment, and software are needed to stream your gameplay successfully.
+You'll need equipment and software to stream your gameplay successfully.
 While not everything on this list is vital, some of the equipment will definitely make things easier for you.

 - Computer or Laptop - It needs to be powerful enough that it won't freeze or run too slowly while you're streaming.
 Additionally, this computer must have a USB 3.0 port to be compatible with the capture card.